hashicorp/terraform-provider-azurerm/website/docs/d/cdn_frontdoor_secret.html.markdown

 # Data Source: azurerm_cdn_frontdoor_secret

-Gets information about an existing Front Door(standard/premium) Secret.
+Use this data source to access information about an existing Front Door(standard/premium) Secret.

 ## Example Usage